The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-The Platinum Card® from American Express is arguably the king of travel rewards credit cards.
-Packed with travel credits and elite status perks, the card is a popular choice for road warriors and infrequent travelers who want to upgrade their travel experience.
-The $695 annual fee is perhaps the only downside to this card.
-But once you’re over that hurdle, you can add authorized users for $175.
+The Platinum Card® from American Express is arguably one of the top luxury travel rewards credit cards available.
+Packed with travel credits and elite status perks, the card is a popular choice for both road warriors and infrequent travelers alike who want to upgrade their travel experience.
+While the $695 annual fee is high, the value of the benefits can make it worthwhile if you take advantage of them properly.
+Plus, you can add authorized users to your account for $195 each.

-While $175 is still steep for an authorized user account, it can be well worth it if you take all the added travel perks into account.
-Amex Platinum authorized users get access to unparalleled travel benefits, including dedicated statement credits and lounge access.
+A $195 fee is still steep for an authorized user account, but Amex Platinum authorized users get access to unparalleled travel benefits, including dedicated statement credits and lounge access.
 If you’re considering adding an authorized user to your Platinum Card, here’s everything you need to know about how to do it and what benefits you’ll be extending to that lucky individual.

-Aside from benefiting the primary cardholder, adding an authorized user is also highly beneficial to the additional cardholder.
-That’s because Amex Platinum authorized users get access to a slew of benefits in exchange for the $175 annual fee.
+Amex Platinum authorized users get access to a slew of benefits in exchange for the $195 annual fee.
+Those benefits include:

 Airports can be loud, chaotic and stressful to navigate.
 When you’re ready to settle down with a meal or cup of coffee, you often pay through the roof.
 Thanks to the card’s airport lounge access benefits, Platinum cardholders and their authorized users can avoid these hassles.

-Platinum card authorized users get full access to Amex’s Global Lounge Network, which includes the exclusive Centurion lounges.
-Priority Pass Select membership and Delta SkyClub access sweeten the deal further.
+Platinum card authorized users get full access to Amex’s Global Lounge Collection, which includes the exclusive Centurion lounges.
+Delta SkyClub access and Priority Pass Select membership, a Priority Pass tier exclusive to those who receive their membership through a financial institution, sweeten the deal further

 Lounge access for authorized users offers hundreds of dollars in value.
-Priority Pass Select membership alone is worth over $429 per year.
+Because of the annual fees associated with the regular Priority Pass tiers, Priority Pass Select membership alone is worth over $429 per year.

-Marriott Gold isn’t as generous, with key perks being room upgrades, 25 percent bonus points and a welcome gift of 250 or 500 points.
+Marriott Bonvoy Gold Elite isn’t as generous, with key perks being room upgrades, 25 percent bonus points and a welcome gift of 250 or 500 points.
 Nonetheless, having status can improve your experience when staying at Hilton and Marriott properties.
-Not only is this perk extended to primary Platinum cardholders, but authorized users can claim their own hotel elite status upgrades.
+Not only is this perk extended to primary Platinum cardholders, but also to authorized users who want to claim their own hotel elite status.